 A program of festivities held on Centennial Day, October 7, 1880.
 Includes the following: National Salute at sunrise Review of all troops at 10:00 AM Procession to grand stand at 11:30 AM Prayer by Rev. William Martin Singing of the lyric written for the occasion by Clara Dargan McLean from Yorkville, SC, with music written … Continue reading Programme for Centennial Day

 A letter from Irma W. Thomson, daughter of Bennett Willeford, a merchant in the Kings Mountain area at the time of the Centennial Celebration.
-Full Text Mr. Moomaw [sic; his name actually was Mummaw], You will find enclosed the letterhead I have found among my late father’s effects and which I thought might be of … Continue reading Letter from Irma W. Thomson
+Full Text Mr. Moomair??, You will find enclosed the letterhead I have found among my late father’s effects and which I thought might be of some interest to visitors out there … Continue reading Letter from Irma W. Thomson

 1930 Sesquicentennial Celebration